cs3216/cs3216.github.io/assignments/mobile/index.md

 ### HTTPS

-If your application requests for personal identifiable information (PII) or credentials from the users, it is good practice to deploy HTTPS to protect your users against man-in-the-middle attacks.

-By default, your application should be accessible through HTTP and that is considered bad practice as HTTP data are transmitted through the network in plain allowing anyone located between the webhost and the client to be able to sniff and view any HTTP data, which may include passwords or tokens.
+By default, your application should be accessible through Hypertext Transfer Protocol (HTTP) and that is considered a bad practice as HTTP data are transmitted through the network in plain allowing anyone located between the webhost and the client to be able to sniff and view any HTTP data, which may include passwords or tokens.

-By adopting and enforcing HTTPS, you are protecting your users from any man-in-the-middle attack, allowing PIIs or any credential to reach your application server securely.
+HTTPS (HTTP over SSL/HTTP Secure) is a protocol for secure communcation over a computer network.
+HTTPS is not a separate protocol, it refers to use of ordinary HTTP over an encrypted SSL/TLS connection.
+Almost everything in the HTTPS payload is encrypted, including the headers, request and response load.

+If your application requests for personal identifiable information (PII) or credentials from the users, it is good practice to deploy HTTPS to protect your users against man-in-the-middle (MITM) attacks.

+To prepare a web server to accept HTTPS connections, the administrator must create a public key certificate for the web server.
+This certificate must be signed by a trusted certificate authority for the web browser to accept it without warning.
+The authority certifies that the certificate holder is the operator of the web server that presents it.
+Web browsers are generally distributed with a list of signing certificates of major certificate authorities so that they can verify certificates signed by them.

-SSL certificates are issued by certificate authority (CA), whose certificates are by default installed into your machines and obtaining them usually requires paying a bit of money.
+SSL certificates are issued by certificate authorities (CA), whose certificates are by default installed into your machines and obtaining them usually requires paying a bit of money (~8 USD to 70 USD per year).
 However, you can also obtain a certificate from [Let's Encrypt](https://letsencrypt.org/getting-started/) for free.
+Let's Encrypt launched in April 2016 and provides free and automated SSL/TLS certifications to websites.
+PWAs have to be served via HTTPS in order to make use of service workers.
+More on that later 😉.

 <div class="box">
   <strong class="milestone-counter">Milestone 8:</strong>